 Optional support for ER BSS

 Mandatory support in a non-AP STA for Multi-BSSID

+Optional support of NDP Feedback Report (12312)

 An HE AP sends a Trigger frame to initiate OFDMA or MU-MIMO transmissions in the uplink direction.
 The Trigger frame identifies non-AP STAs participating in the UL MU transmissions and assigns RUs to these STAs.
 Multi-STA BlockAck frames can be used by the AP to acknowledge the transmissions from the multiple non-AP STAs.
 Trigger frames can be scheduled by the AP to allow non-AP STAs to save power.
 The scheduling of these Trigger frames can be set up between a non-AP STA and the AP using TWT operation.